Jean Grey

-Jean Elaine Grey is a character appearing in American comic books published by Marvel Comics.
-The character has been known under the aliases Marvel Girl, Phoenix and Dark Phoenix.
+Jean Elaine Grey-Summers is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist/co-plotter Jack Kirby, the character first appeared in The X-Men #1 (September 1963).
-Jean is a member of a subspecies of humans known as mutants, who are born with superhuman abilities.
-She was born with psionic powers.
+Jean Grey is a member of a subspecies of humans known as mutants—individuals born with superhuman abilities—with Jean possessing psionic powers.
+Initially capable of using only telekinesis, she later developed the power of telepathy.
+During her early stint with the X-Men, she used the codename Marvel Girl.